 During the timeframe that you’re not eating calories, you shouldn’t be drinking any calories either.
 Black coffee or tea or water or seltzer (or diet soda, if you must) are all safe to drink.

-Be sure to drink enough water to avoid dehydration, one of the more common risks of intermittent fasting.
+Be sure to drink enough water to avoid dehydration, one of the potential risks of intermittent fasting.

 Do you need to do intermittent fasting if you already follow a ketogenic diet?